readium/speech/docs/Highlighting.md

-within the current document — `createLocator` synthesizes them for you, so you only provide what actually locates the content: `text: { highlight, before, after }` (text-quote matching) and/or `cssSelector`/`domRange`/`fragment` (CSS-selector, exact DOM-range, or element-id anchoring — combine `cssSelector` with `text` to scope the text search to that selector).
+within the current document — `createLocator` synthesizes them for you, so you only provide what actually locates the content: `text: { highlight, before, after }` (text-quote matching) and/or `cssSelector`/`domRange`/`fragment` (CSS-selector, exact DOM-range, or element-id/raw-fragment anchoring — combine `cssSelector` with `text` to scope the text search to that selector). `fragment` also takes a raw WICG `:~:text=...` directive — the only way to express a `textStart,textEnd` range, since `text.highlight` holds one exact quote (see [Guided Navigation](GuidedNavigation.md)).
 You still build the `Decoration` array and manage the group yourself.

 ```typescript
 import { setupDecorations, createLocator, DecorationStyleType } from "@readium/speech";